Assassination of Ivan Stambolić: Prosecution

 The men, several members of the Special Operations Unit, who conducted the killing of Stambolić were the first to be sentenced.
 There was another attempted murder of the leader of the opposition to Milošević at the time, Vuk Draskovic.

 Milorad Ulemek was among the first convicted in 2000: "a popular ex-communist, whilst also being convicted for the attempted assassination of Draskovic, and for an even earlier attempt on Draskovic....Ulemek is found guilty of creating a criminal enterprise on the orders of Slobodan Milošević...
 Ulemek's co-accused, five fellow members of the so-called Red Berets secret police unit and another senior secret police officer, were sentenced to between four and 40 years for their roles in the crime."
+Ulemek would also later be convicted for the assassination of Zoran Đinđić.

 Slobodan Milošević never officially served any time for his actions.
 It is noted here that in a phone interview with Ivan Stambolić’s son, Veljko Stambolić, said "I do think that a 40-year prison term is an adequate sentence for the executioners, however, those who gave orders need to be punished as well."
 Milošević awaited justice concerning the underground violence until his trial for war crimes had finished at the Hague.
 Although the comments from Veljko Stambolic were made before 2006 when Milošević died awaiting justice at the Hague, Milošević was eventually convicted for his crimes by the Supreme Court, essentially accepting the ruling that had been previously put forth by the Special Court for Organised Crime in Belgrade.